prahlad01/hjacker/README.md

 - From this option you can restore your backed up metasploit-framework from your internal storage.

 __Metasploit delete__ :
-- From this tool you can delete your old metasploit-framework from your termux application easyli.
+- From this tool you can delete your old metasploit-framework from your termux application easy.

 __Delete script__ :
-- From this option you can delete m-wiz tool from your termux in one click.
+- From this option you can delete hjacker tool from your termux in one click.

 __Update script__ :
-- From this option you can update m-wiz tool if updates are available for that.
+- From this option you can update hjacker tool if updates are available for that.

 __About__ :
 - From this option you can read about author.